 Are two cars allowed to use the same charger?

+Yes, if it is a special device.
 This can lead to vehicles being charged at different rates, and it is possible that one charge point will prevail over another.
 Two chargers mean half of the speed.
 It means that you can charge up to two vehicles simultaneously.
 All other ways are described here.

 How many electric cars can you charge at your home?